KushagraIndurkhya/fetch/README.md

-# fetch
+# Fetch
-Fetch is a CLI for downloading files written in Go that enables user to get fast downloads by utilizing multiple threads and downloading file chunks in parallel
+Fetch is a lightweight CLI for fast downloading .It breaks a file in chunks and utilizes multiple goroutines to download these chunks in parallel to disks and later merge them.

 ```
 Usage: